nmswainston/relay-clientops/README.md

-# Better Direct - Client Ordering Portal
+# Relay

-A modern, full-featured client ordering application built with Next.js that streamlines hardware procurement, order management, and shipment tracking for IT managers and procurement coordinators.
-Better Direct provides an intuitive interface for businesses to manage their hardware orders efficiently.
+Relay is a lightweight client operations platform designed to centralize post-sale work, internal handoffs, and ongoing client context without the overhead of a traditional CRM.

 ## Purpose

-Better Direct is designed to simplify the hardware ordering process for enterprise clients.
+Relay is designed to simplify operational follow-through for enterprise clients.
 It enables users to:
 - **Quickly reorder** from past purchase orders
 - **Track shipments** in real-time with visual timelines
-- **Get instant help** through the BetterBot AI assistant
+- **Get instant help** through the Relay Assistant
 - **Manage orders** from a centralized dashboard

-This portal serves as the client-facing interface for Better Direct's hardware distribution services, making it easy for businesses to order IT equipment, track deliveries, and manage their procurement workflow.
+This app supports client operations workflows like order tracking, status visibility, and repeat requests in a single, calm interface.

 ## Features